This unique collection provides insights to the history and development of Saltaire. It is managed by volunteers under the guidance of the Archivist.

 This is the education programme of Saltaire World Heritage Education Association (charity no.1158756).
 SWHEA was formed by three partner organisations, the Salt Foundation, Shipley College, and Saltaire United Reformed Church.
 It works alongside other organisations and individuals to promote educational use of the World Heritage Site.

 In 2015 Shipley College signed an agreement for Saltaire Stories to manage the Saltaire Archive.
-Skilled volunteer archivists, many of whom have used the Archive for many years as individual researchers, now care for it on a daily basis.
-Members of the Saltaire History Club are actively involved.
+Volunteers and members of the Saltaire History Club are actively involved.

 Shipley College (Resource Centre)